Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: The thought experiment

 where $\ket{+}$, $\ket{-}$ are circularly polarized states, while $\ket{x}$, $\ket{y}$ are linearly polarized states.
 In the last step we used the relations that link circular and linear polarizations \cite{Rose}:

 One photon of the pair is sent to Alice and one to Bob, as showed in Fig. \ref{fig:GE}(a).
 Alice chooses whether to perform polarization measurement in the circular base (setting $C$) or in the linear base (setting $L$).
 Bob, on the other hand, prepares a two-beam direct interferometer setup \cite{Kalbarczyk2019, Alamri2019, Peter2020, Lasagni2017}.
 Each photon that reaches Bob passes through a polarization beam splitter (PBS) in the circular base.
 Hence, states $\ket{+}$ are pushed toward the upper channel, while states $\ket{-}$ are pushed toward the lower channel.
 A phase shift generator (PSG) is placed in the upper channel, by which the state $\ket{+}$ acquires a phase $\alpha$, where $\alpha$ is set as needed.
 Next, a spin flip operator (SFO) is placed in the upper channel so to flip the circular polarization, thereby transforming states $\ket{+}$ into $\ket{-}$.
 A set of mirrors conveys the two photon beams into the measurement point ($F$), where a small photodetector is placed.
-This can be achieved by transporting photons via nanometric waveguides, where an atomic detector can be therein embedded \cite{JPhilippe2014}.
 Since the two beams are in phase, they are able to interfere at the point $F$.
 For a successful interference, however, the polarization changes and phase shifts induced by reflections must be taken into considerations.
+Finally, Alice and Bob agree that Alice's measurement on her photon happen slightly before Bob receives his photon.
+This can be easily fulfilled by adjusting the distances between Bob, Alice and the source $S$.

-\section{Setting $C$}
+\subsection{Setting $C$}